 - II.
 In the future, when transfer students are admitted with advanced standing from other LCME approved schools, they must complete, at a minimum, the last two years of the curriculum at the University of Central Florida College of Medicine. - III.
 All students must take the United States Medical Licensing Examination (USMLE) Step 1 and pass at the national standard in order to be promoted to year three.
 This examination is usually taken by all students in April following the second-year studies.
 Students must take and pass the USMLE Step 2 CK and Step 2 CS in order to graduate.
-Students are required to take the Step 2 CK and the Step 2 CS examinations no later than December 31 in the fourth year. - IV.
+Students are required to take the Step 2 CS examination by no later than August 31 in the fourth year or within 3 months of completion of the third year core clerkships.
+The Step 2 CK examination must be completed by no later than December 31 in the fourth year, but it is recommended that students complete it earlier if possible. - IV.
 Students must have satisfactorily passed and completed the third and fourth year curriculum. - V. The student must not have a financial obligation to the University. - VI.
 The student must have satisfactorily demonstrated the professional attitudes and values expected of physicians.